kids encyclopedia robot

 Radio, television, and stage career

-In the 1940s and 1950s, Hamilton had a long-running role on the radio series Ethel and Albert (or The Couple Next Door) in which she played the lovable, scattered Aunt Eva (name later changed to Aunt Effie).
-She appeared in two episodes of The Phil Silvers Show in 1957.
+In the 1940s and 1950s, Hamilton had a long-running role on the radio series Ethel and Albert, or The Couple Next Door, in which she played the lovable, scattered Aunt Eva, with her name later changed to Aunt Effie.
+In 1957, she appeared in two episodes of The Phil Silvers Show.
 During the 1960s and 1970s, Hamilton appeared regularly on television.
 She did a stint as a What's My Line? mystery guest on the popular Sunday night CBS-TV program.
-She played Morticia Addams's mother, Hester Frump, in three episodes of The Addams Family (1965–66); Hamilton had been offered the role of Grandmama, but turned it down.
+She played Morticia Addams's mother, Hester Frump, in three episodes of The Addams Family (1965–66).
+Hamilton had been offered the role of Grandmama, but turned it down.

 Having started on the stage in the early 1930s, Hamilton began to work extensively in the theater after leaving Los Angeles.
-She appeared on Broadway in the musical Goldilocks opposite Don Ameche and Elaine Stritch, gave a lighter touch to the domineering Parthy Anne Hawks in the 1966 revival of Show Boat (dancing with David Wayne), and was the tender Aunt Eller in the 1968 Lincoln Center revival of Oklahoma!.
-Hamilton also toured in many plays and musicals, even repeating her role of the Wicked Witch in specially written stage productions of The Wizard of Oz.
+She appeared on Broadway in the musical Goldilocks opposite Don Ameche and Elaine Stritch, gave a lighter touch to the domineering Parthy Anne Hawks in the 1966 revival of Show Boat, dancing with David Wayne.
+In 1968, she was the tender Aunt Eller in the Lincoln Center revival of Oklahoma!.
+Hamilton toured in many plays and musicals, even repeating her role of the Wicked Witch in specially written stage productions of The Wizard of Oz.
 For her last stage role, she was cast as Madame Armfeldt in the Stephen Sondheim musical A Little Night Music.

 Personal life

-Hamilton married Paul Boynton Meserve on June 13, 1931, and made her debut on the New York City stage the following year.
-While her acting career developed, her marriage began to fail; the couple divorced in 1938.
+Hamilton married Paul Boynton Meserve on June 13, 1931, the couple divorced in 1938.
 They had one son, Hamilton Wadsworth Meserve, whom she raised on her own.
 Hamilton had three grandchildren, Christopher, Scott, and Margaret.
 She never remarried.

 Final years and death